Angry Finches Fun Game for Chrome

 Risk impact

-Angry Finches Fun Game for Chrome is safe to use.
-It does not request any sensitive permissions.
+Angry Finches Fun Game for Chrome does not require any sensitive permissions.

 Risk likelihood